 The storm tides of Hurricane Michael in Bay County generally ranged between five and nineteen feet above sea level.
-USGS measured a storm surge in Mexico Beach with a surge gauge mounted to the fishing pier to be +15.6 feet NAVD.
-Based on storm surge modelling by the Beaches and Shores Resource Center (FSU, 2007), this surge elevation is comparable to a one in 230-year return interval storm surge event.
-However, roughly 750 feet landward of the surge gauge, USGS measured a highwater mark from a seed line on the interior of a grade level concrete building to be +17.6 feet NAVD.
-Further, additional high-water marks were measured by USGS in Mexico Beach, ranging from +17.9 feet NAVD near the west end of town to +19.1 feet NAVD near the east end of town.
+Using a surge gauge mounted to the fishing pier, the USGS measured a storm surge in Mexico Beach at +15.6 feet NAVD.
+Based on storm surge modelling by the Beaches and Shores Resource Center (FSU, 2007), this surge elevation is comparable to a one in 280-year return interval storm surge event.
+However, roughly 750 feet landward of the surge gauge, the USGS measured a highwater mark from a seed line on the interior of a grade level concrete building to be +17.6 feet NAVD.
+Further, the USGS in Mexico Beach measured additional high-water marks ranging from +17.9 feet NAVD near the west end of town, to +19.1 feet NAVD near the east end of town.
 The latter mark was located near DEP reference monument R137.